-The Philips Semiconductors SCN2681 Dual Universal Asynchronous Receiver/Transmitter (DUART) is a single-chip MOS-LSI communications device that provides two independent full-duplex asynchronous receiver/transmitter channels in a single package.
+The Philips Semiconductors SCC2681 Dual Universal Asynchronous Receiver/Transmitter (DUART) is a single-chip MOS-LSI communications device that provides two independent full-duplex asynchronous receiver/transmitter channels in a single package.
 It interfaces directly with microprocessors and may be used in a polled or interrupt driven system.
+It is manufactured in a CMOS process.

 The operating mode and data format of each channel can be programmed independently.
-Additionally, each receiver and transmitter can select its operating speed as one of eighteen fixed baud rates, a 16X clock derived from a programmable counter/timer, or an external 1X or 16X clock.
+Additionally, each receiver and transmitter can select its operating speed as one of eighteen fixed baud rates, a 16x clock derived from a programmable counter/timer, or an external 1× or 16× clock.
 The baud rate generator and counter/timer can operate directly from a crystal or from external clock inputs.
 The ability to independently program the operating speed of the receiver and transmitter make the DUART particularly attractive for dual-speed channel applications such as clustered terminal systems.

 Each receiver is quadruply buffered to minimize the potential of receiver over-run or to reduce interrupt overhead in interrupt driven systems.
-In addition, a flow control capability is provided to disable a remote DUART transmitter when the buffer of the receiving device is full.
+In addition, a flow control capability is provided to disable a remote DUART transmitter when the buffer of the receiving device is

-Also provided on the SCN2681 are a multipurpose 7-bit input port and a multipurpose 8-bit output port.
+Also provided on the SCC2681 are a multipurpose 7-bit input port and a multipurpose 8-bit output port.
 These can be used as general purpose I/O ports or can be assigned specific functions (such as clock inputs or status/interrupt outputs) under program control.

-The SCN2681 is available in three package versions: 40-pin and 28-pin, both 0.6" wide DIPs; a compact 24-pin 0.4" wide DIP; and a 44-pin PLCC.
+The SCC2681 is available in three package versions: 40-pin and 28-pin DIPs (both 0.6" wide); and a 44-pin PLCC.